-The OIG found general compliance with requirements for most of the performance indicators evaluated, including controlled substances coordinator reports, pharmacy operations, requirements for controlled substances inspectors, and non-pharmacy and pharmacy area inspections.
-The OIG identified noncompliance with the review of override reports that warranted a recommendation for improvement.
+The OIG team found general compliance with requirements for most of the performance indicators evaluated, including the controlled substances coordinator reports, pharmacy operations, requirements for controlled substances inspectors, and facility review of override reports.
+However, the OIG team noted concerns with controlled substances area and pharmacy inspections that warranted recommendations for improvement.